NM-Radiopharmacology/FDG-NeuroSegmenter/README.md

 <img src="/figures/fdg_brain_segmentation.png" alt="[18F]FDG PET brain anatomical segmentation" style="max-width: 95%; height: auto;">

+1628 brain [<sup>18</sup>F]FDG PET studies of 1099 subjects with and without cognitive impairments were used to [train and test](https://github.com/MIC-DKFZ/nnUNet) a deep-learning-based anatomical segmentation model.
+Ground-truth segmentations were obtained on the respectively paired T1-weighted MRI studies using [FastSurfer](https://github.com/Deep-MI/FastSurfer).
+All images belong to different neuroimaging initiatives (please refer to the [Acknowledgements](#acknowledgements) section for more information).

 ## Installation & Usage
 P.S.: Using a virtual environment is recommended!
 (Git Bash: `source <path-to-venv>/Scripts/activate` - Windows)